Saurabhupadhyay8170/Hackinnovate6.0/README.md

 ## 🎯 Overview

-StoryMosaic is a cutting-edge collaborative storytelling platform that combines real-time collaboration with AI-powered writing assistance.
+Talespire is a cutting-edge collaborative storytelling platform that combines real-time collaboration with AI-powered writing assistance.
 Create, collaborate, and bring your stories to life with an intuitive interface and powerful features.

 ## 🌟 Features